Keeping Everyone Safe: 7 Myths and Facts Regarding Wearing a Mask During the Pandemic

 The pandemic has been a frustrating and difficult time for everyone.
 With the issue still looking for the foreseeable future, many communities have enacted ordinances to require masks in various public areas.
 This has created a lot of confusion over the plethora of misinformation everywhere.

 Unfortunately, there are many myths that are being shared on social media disguised as facts about the use of a mask in public areas.
 This list should help provide information to help identify those myths and understand the facts.
-This can help to keep everyone safe during this difficult time.
+This, alongside the rapid covid testing now available for quick diagnosis, can help to keep everyone safe during this difficult time.

 Myth: Any Face Covering of Any Material will Work